 Svenskt Tenn is a luxury Swedish interior design brand selling everything from furniture and textiles to lighting and home accessories.
 They are very well known in the Nordics and all over Scandinavia.
 The brand is quite exclusive in the sense that they don’t have resellers or stores here in the UK or anywhere else in the world as far as I’m aware.
 Their flagship store in Stockholm is definitely worth a visit if you’re planning a trip to the Swedish capital.
 Luckily they do have an online store which is how I managed to get my hands on this vase.
 Ordering it online was a bit risky though as I’ve never actually seen the vase in real life.
 The delivery to UK cost me another £40 and the returns aren’t free, so you need to be pretty sure you want the product you’re ordering.

-My vase arrived within 5 days beautifully gift wrapped and with a little card from me to myself (sorry, I just had to!)
-I was so excited to finally see it in person and my ‘early’ Christmas present did not disappoint.
-It looked exactly like I had hoped, if not better!
-I knew it was going to be big but I didn’t realise how heavy the vase was.
-The Dagg vase was designed in 2009 by Carina Seth Andersson for Svenkst Tenn and in the first year they only sold about 100 vases.
-Now they are selling 100 vases a month which just goes to show how popular this vase has become.
-The steep price might put some people off, but it’s probably just right when you take into account the skilled manufacturing process.
-The Dagg vase is blown in a graphite mold at Skruf Glassworks in Småland, Sweden.
-Each vase is blown in the same mould, but depending on the each glass mass and heat, each one gets a slightly different expression.
-I love that each vase is unique and it’s no surprise it has become a modern classic (it’s available in green, black, pink and blue too).
+My vase arrived within five days, beautifully gift-wrapped and complete with a little card from me to myself (sorry, I just had to).
+I was so excited to finally see it in person, and my early Christmas present did not disappoint.
+In fact, it looked even better than I’d hoped.
+I knew it was going to be large, but I hadn’t realised quite how heavy it would be.
+The Dagg vase was designed in 2009 by Carina Seth Andersson for Svenskt Tenn, and in its first year only around 100 vases were sold.
+Today, they sell roughly 100 each month, which says a lot about just how iconic the design has become.
+While the price point may give some people pause, it begins to make sense when you consider the craftsmanship involved.
+The Dagg vase is mouth-blown in a graphite mould at in Småland, Sweden.
+Although each vase is created using the same mould, variations in the glass mass and temperature mean every piece develops its own unique expression.
+That individuality is part of what makes the vase so special, and it’s no surprise it has become something of a modern classic.
+It’s also available in green, black, pink and blue.

-I was hoping to find some gorgeous lillies to go with my new vase but had to settle for roses in stead.
-I didn’t mind though as these tall blush roses look ideal with the vase.
-I love how verstaile it is.
-You can pair this vase with lillies, roses, eucalyptus branches, pampas grass, anything really.
-I’ve seen people pair it with hydrangeas too, but I prefer slightly taller flowers I think.
+I was hoping to find some gorgeous lilies to go with my new vase but had to settle for roses instead.
+I didn’t mind, though as these tall blush roses look ideal with the vase.
+I love how versatile it is.
+You can pair this vase with lilies, roses, eucalyptus branches, pampas grass, anything really.
+I’ve seen people pair it with hydrangeas too, but I prefer slightly taller flowers, I think.
 I even placed it in the hall (temporarily) with some faux flowers and I thought it looked stunning.
-So, if you’re looking for a versatile vase to go with all kinds of flowers this is it.
-It’s big and heavy though and you need to be careful when you’re cleaning it.
-I wash all my vases in our bath tub simply because it’s much bigger than our kitchen sink and I don’t have to worry about dropping them against a hard surface.
+So, if you’re looking for a versatile vase to go with all kinds of flowers, this is it.
+It’s big and heavy though, and you need to be careful when you’re cleaning it.
+I wash all my vases in our bathtub simply because it’s much bigger than our kitchen sink and I don’t have to worry about dropping them against a hard surface.

 Thanks for sharing Pia 🙂